Porto-North-Portugal.com

 Sight of the Braga region: 18) Santuário do Sameiro 19) Mosteiro de Tibães20) Citânia de Briteiros 21) Praia fluvial de Adaúfe

-Have you considered a tour of Braga?
+How about a guided tour of Braga?

-The main sights of Braga
+In-depth guide to sights of Braga

 Bom Jesus do Monte